RusselWebber/xlDuckDb/README.md

 Access to AWS S3 data usually requires credentials.
 See the DuckDB S3 API documentation for details about how to use secrets to provide credentials to S3.

 Hopefully this gives a sense of the power of DuckDB!
 Please read the [DuckDB documentation](https://duckdb.org/docs/) for more information about DuckDB’s capabilities, including how to attach to SQLite, Postgress or indeed any ODBC databases.

-## Why .Net Framework 4.8

-xlDuckDb targets .Net Framework 4.8 which may seem an odd choice.
-This is done to keep the Excel addin as compatible as possible.
-Govert van Drimmelen (the ExcelDNA founder) advises targeting .Net Framework for addins for the foreseeable future, see his full [post](https://groups.google.com/g/exceldna/c/MlYMIhrm468/m/6TJdYbBIBAAJ)

 ## Thanks